bmolnar91/workbook/module_oop.md

 When the C# program is executed, the _assembly_ is loaded into the CLR, which might take various actions based on the information in the manifest.
 Then, if the security requirements are met, the CLR performs just in time (JIT) compilation to convert the IL code to native machine instructions.

-Code that is executed by the **CLR** is sometimes referred to as **managed code**, in contrast to "unmanaged code" which is compiled into native machine language that targets a specific system.
+Code that is executed by the **CLR (Common Language Runtime)** is sometimes referred to as **managed code**, in contrast to "unmanaged code" which is compiled into native machine language that targets a specific system.

-//To put it very simply, managed code is just that: code whose execution is managed by a runtime.
-In this case, the runtime in question is called the Common Language Runtime or CLR, regardless of the implementation.
+> To put it very simply, managed code is just that: **code whose execution is managed by a _runtime_**.
+In this case, the runtime in question is called the CLR, regardless of the implementation.
 CLR is in charge of taking the managed code, compiling it into machine code and then executing it.
-On top of that, runtime provides several important services such as automatic memory management (garbage collectior), security boundaries, type safety etc.//
+On top of that, runtime provides several important services such as automatic memory management (**garbage collector**), security boundaries, **type safety** etc.

 Managed code is written in one of the high-level languages that can be run on top of .NET, such as C#, Visual Basic, F# and others.
 When you compile code written in those languages with their respective compiler, you don't get machine code.
-You get **Intermediate Language** (IL) code which the runtime then compiles and executes.
+You get **IL (Intermediate Language)** code which the runtime then compiles and executes.
 (C++ is the one exception to this rule, as it can also produce native, unmanaged binaries that run on Windows).

-//IL = CIL = MSIL//
+> IL = CIL = MSIL

-//**Managed code** is executed by the **managed runtime environment (CLR)**, whereas **unmanaged code** is executed directly by the **operating system**.
-Applications written in these languages (Java, C#, VB.Net, etc.) are always aimed at runtime environment services to manage the execution and the code written in these types of languages are known as managed code.//
+> **Managed code** is executed by the **managed runtime environment (CLR)**, whereas **unmanaged code** is executed directly by the **operating system**.
+Applications written in these languages (Java, C#, VB.Net, etc.) are always _aimed at runtime environment services_ to manage the execution.
+The code written in these types of languages are known as managed code.

 #### What is an assembly?

 WIP

 Source code written in C# is compiled into an intermediate language (IL) that conforms to the CLI (command-line interface) specification.
-The IL code and resources (such as bitmaps and strings) are stored on disk in an executable file called an **assembly**, typically with an extension of **.exe** or **.dll**.
-An assembly contains a manifest that provides information about the assembly's types, version, culture, and security requirements.
+The IL code and resources (such as bitmaps and strings) are stored on disk in an **executable file** called an **assembly**, typically with an extension of **.exe** or **.dll**.
+An assembly contains a _manifest_ that provides information about the assembly's types, version, culture, and security requirements.

 Once you produce IL from your high-level code, you will most likely want to run it.
 This is where the CLR takes over and starts the process of _Just-In-Time compiling_, or _JIT-ing_ your code from IL to machine code that can actually be run on a CPU.
 In this way, the CLR knows exactly what your code is doing and can effectively manage it.

-//Assembly is similar to Library in Java.//
+> Assembly is similar to Library in Java.

 #### What is the difference between an EXE and a DLL?

 WIP

-EXE:
+**EXE**:

-- An _executable file_.
+- An **executable file**.
 It's an application by itself rather than a supportive file.
-- Can be run individually as it contains an _entry point_ (main function).
+- Can be run individually as it contains an **entry point** (main function).

-DLL (Dynamic-Link Library):
+**DLL (Dynamic-Link Library)**:

-- Used as a _supportive file_ to other applications.
+- Used as a **supportive file** to other applications.
-- The Library Functions are _linked_ to the application at runtime _dynamically_ (hence the name).
+- The Library Functions are **linked** to the application at runtime **dynamically** (hence the name).
 - A DLL can't be run by itself as it doesn't contain an entry point.

 A dynamic-link library (DLL) is a module that contains functions and data that can be used by another module (application or DLL).